Singular reduction modules of differential equations: Singular modules of vector fields for differential functions

-It is obvious that $\sco_LM\leqslant\sco_L\mathfrak M$.
+It is obvious that $\sco_LM\geqslant\sco_L\mathfrak M$.
 As any $p$-dimensional involutive submodule~$Q$ of~$M$ satisfies the inequality $\sco_LQ\leqslant \sco_L\mathfrak M$, we obtain that $\sco_LM=\sco_L\mathfrak M$. \end{proof}

-The case of two-dimensional meta-singular modules is special.
-As any one-dimensional module of vector fields is involutive, the fact that a two-dimensional module is meta-singular for a differential function does not imply that this module is involutive.
+The case of two-dimensional meta-singular (resp.\ meta-regular) modules is special.
+As any one-dimensional module of vector fields is involutive, the fact that a two-dimensional module is meta-singular (resp.\ meta-regular) for a differential function does not imply that this module is involutive.
 More specifically, the conclusion of Proposition \ref{PropositionOnMultiDimModulesWithFamilyOfInvModules} is not true if $p=1$.
-This is why the reduced form of submodules of a two-dimensional meta-singular module depends on whether this module is involutive or not.
+This is why the reduced form of submodules of a two-dimensional meta-singular (resp.\ meta-regular) module depends on whether this module is involutive or not.

-\begin{proposition} A two-dimensional module~$M$ is meta-singular for a differential function~$L$ if and only if it contains, up to point transformations in the space of $(x,u)$, a family~$\mathfrak M$ of one-dimensional submodules singular for~$L$ with basis vector fields in a reduced form parameterized by an arbitrary smooth function $\theta=\theta(x,u)$.
+\begin{proposition} A two-dimensional module~$M$ is meta-singular (resp.\ meta-regular) for a differential function~$L$ if and only if it contains, up to point transformations in the space of $(x,u)$, a family~$\mathfrak M$ of one-dimensional submodules singular (resp.\ regular) for~$L$ with basis vector fields in a reduced form parameterized by an arbitrary smooth function $\theta=\theta(x,u)$.
 The reduced form is if the module~$M$ is involutive or not involutive, respectively.
 Here $\xi^i=\xi^i(x,u)$, $i=3,\dots,n$ are fixed smooth functions.
 The singularity co-order of the family~$\mathfrak M$ for the differential function~$L$ coincides with that of the entire module~$M$, $\sco_L\mathfrak M=\sco_LM$. \end{proposition}

 In order to make the further consideration for $p=1$ consistent with the case of~$p\geqslant2$, the parameter-function $\theta$ can be represented in the form $\theta=-\Phi_1/\Phi_u$, where $\Phi=\Phi(x,u)$ is an arbitrary smooth function with $\Phi_u\ne0$.